SmartBoy84/EmojiScraper/README.md

 **Need to run with `--max-old-space-size=4096` else JS heap runs out of memory**
 <hr>
-Feel free to use the `emoji-data.json` in the releases, though note it is 68mb and is scraped from v14 (latest as of 11/04/22)
+Feel free to use the premade files in the releases!
 <br>
 The emojis.rar file contains every single emoji image stored in its respective "brand" folder.
 <hr>